How to Become an Insurance Adjuster in Georgia

 Step 4.
 Fingerprinting and Background Check

-The State of Georgia requires that all insurance license applications provide fingerprints prior to licensing.
-Giving your fingerprints will initiate a background check.
-If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 If you have specific questions regarding things that may come up on your background check you may call the Georgia Department of Insurance at (404) 656-2101 or send them an email.

 You must apply for an insurance adjuster license before registering for and getting a fingerprint-based background check from Fieldprint.

-Step 5.
-Application Review
+Step 5: Application Review

-Once you have submitted your application and have completed all the other requirements, your license application will be reviewed by the state.
 This process generally takes about four (4) weeks.
 Depending on the results of your background check, the Department of Insurance may request more information or documentation.

 After the review is complete, you will receive an email from PSI regarding the status of your license.